emily-aguirre/theadvisors/README.md

 Instructions to View the Web Application:
 1. Unzip towsonapplication.zip, open the towsonapplication folder, and copy the towson_app folder inside it
-2. Download and install XAMPP from https://www.apachefriends.org that is compatiable with your operating system
+2. Download and install XAMPP from https://www.apachefriends.org that is compatible with your operating system
 3. Once XAMPP is installed, launch the XAAMPP Control Panel, and click on "Explorer"
 4. In the file explorer window that opens, navigate to the htdocs folder, paste the "towson_app" folder inside, and then close the file explorer window
 5. Return to the XAMPP Control Panel